UMC Health Plan Home Health Care in SW Fort Worth/Burleson, TX

 - A physician's order for home health services

-- A documented medical necessity — meaning the patient has a condition, injury, or recovery situation that requires skilled nursing or therapy services at home
+- Documented medical necessity — the patient has a condition, injury, or recovery situation requiring skilled nursing or therapy at home

 - Services provided by an authorized, credentialed home health agency